overlay-market/overlay-risk/README.md

 ## Why?

 There should be some way to assess risk to the system.
-A good approach is to model the underlying feed value as being driven by a stochastic process, which allows estimation "VaR" for passive OVL holders, who act as the counterparty to all unbalanced trades.
+A good approach is to model the underlying feed value as being driven by a stochastic process, which allows estimation of "VaR" for passive OVL holders, who act as the counterparty to all unbalanced trades.

 Calculation of per-market risk metrics requires estimating distributional parameters for the underlying stochastic model.
 This repo aims to provide easy to access views for those parameters.